Glossary

 SRI International

-non-profit scientific R & D institute
+A non-profit scientific R & D institute, headquertered in Menlo Park, California.

 Xerox Electro-Optical Systems (XEOS)

-Xerox division supporting classified customers
+A former Xerox division supporting government customers.

 Xerox Artificial Intelligence Systems (XAIS)